DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

 - **Model:**

+  🚀 Falcon-7B: Background of the Model

-  🚀 Falcon-7B: This is a causal decoder-only model released and built by TII.
+  This is a causal decoder-only model released and built by TII.
 It's trained on 1500B tokens of curated corpora.
 This model is available for public and research purposes under the Apache 2.0 license.
 This model is also trained with multiple languages they are English, German, Spanish, and French (and limited capabilities in Italian, Portuguese, Polish, Dutch, Romanian, Czech, Swedish); The main Falcon-7B model has been trained on the following kinds of datasets.

   <img align="middle" src="/data/Pictures/Falcon-Dataset.png" alt="alt text" width="600" height="350"><br>